Technigo/project-news-site/README.md

 ✓ The site should have a header, a main news article, a grid of news articles.
 ✓ Play around with hover effects, i.e. change colors, add or remove borders or flip the image upside down.

+- Stretch goals
+  Shall only be realized after having sent in basic solution.
+- Add a box-shadow to make the photos look like polaroids -> did not like that, picked brightness
+- Align the cards to the centre of the page
+- Add some CSS animations to your project

 ## Table of contents

   - [Overview](#overview)